RevealBi/Documentation/en/datasources/microsoft-sql-server.md

   - [Output parameters](https://docs.microsoft.com/en-us/sql/connect/jdbc/using-a-stored-procedure-with-output-parameters?view=sql-server-2017)
     in stored procedures are ignored.

-  - Stored procedures that return no result sets will be listed in the Data Sources list, but will fail.
+  - Stored procedures that return no result sets will be listed in the Data Sources list but will fail.